What to Cook When the Grocery Stores are Out of… Almost Everything.

 Have you ever heard of Sopa Tarasca?
 Do you cook your own black beans from dried beans?
 Do you like bacon?
 Silly question!
 Everyone likes BACON right?
 I’ve been quiet over the holidays and I’m sorry, but I think everyone will forgive me once they try this recipe for Baconny Black Bean Tomato Soup!

 Well, actually it’s my weeknight Instant Pot version of Grandma’s Spinach & Meatballs.

 It all started several years ago, at least a decade ago, on Thanksgiving, or maybe it was Easter?
-Anyway, I woke up sick as a dog… fever, laying on the couch with an ice bag on my head sick.
+Anyway, I woke up sick as a dog… a fever, laying on the couch with an ice bag on my head sick.
 Husband called his parents to let them know we wouldn’t be going to family dinner, even though I told him to go without me.
 That’s true love folks!
-I don’t recall the conversation he had with his mom, but it required pen, paper, and prompted him to go to the store.
+I don’t recall the conversation he had with his mom, but it required pen, and paper, and prompted him to go to the store.